banos/xxtmp-testmvc/examples/somajs_require/readme.md

 The application contains two models:

 * A router model ([Director](https://github.com/flatiron/director)) to handle the routes: all/active/completed.
-* A todo model saving the todo items to the local storage.
+* A tobuy model saving the tobuy items to the local storage.

-The todo app DOM element has been cut into 3 views:
+The tobuy app DOM element has been cut into 3 views:

-* A header view handling the input that creates todo items.
+* A header view handling the input that creates tobuy items.
-* A main view displaying the list of todo items and the buttons to manage them.
+* A main view displaying the list of tobuy items and the buttons to manage them.
 * A footer view displaying information, the filters and the clear completed button.

 The application instance creates 2 mapping rules: "router" and "model", so the two models can be injected in the templates seamlessly using their injection names.